nims-spin-theory/MLIP_HOT/README.md

 ### 5. Generate input file from POSCAR, CIF, or numbers

-We provide a simple example in `example/generate_input` demonstrating how to generate input files.
+We provide a simple example in `example/generate_input` demonstrating how to generate input csv files.
 The example loads structures from POSCAR, CIF, or numbers, then creates new structures by replacing atoms with different elements.
 The resulting structures are saved to a CSV file that can be used directly as input to MLIP-HOT.
 We hope this example will help you create scripts tailored to your specific use case.
 To keep this document concise, detailed explanations are included in the notebook itself rather than here.

 For users working with `pymatgen` structures, input files can be generated from a list of `structure` objects using the code block below.
 Users more familiar with `ASE` and `phonopy` can easily convert those structures to Pymatgen format using adapter functions in the `pymatgen` module.